jnk0le/simple-crt/RA8D1_cursed/README.md

 Current startup code enables only FPU/helium.\ https://community.arm.com/arm-community-blogs/b/architectures-and-processors-blog/posts/armv8_2d00_m-based-processor-software-development-hints-and-tips

+ECC in ITCM and DTCM memories is enabled by default and cannot be disabled by `MEMSYSCTL->{I,D}TCMCR`.
+(SRAM ECC is disabled by default)

+If stack is to be allocated inside DTCM, then the entire area must be initialized (zeroed) to avoid ECC errors (precise bus faults), when the code allocates byte or halfword buffers on stack.
+(e.g `printf("test %d", 1234)` is doing that)

 ### errata `3190818` and `3175626`

-Enabling DCACHE (on r0p2 cm85) will result in subsequent crash (e.g. preceding printf reexecuted 3x, with some garbage 3rd time, then hardfault)
+Enabling DCACHE (on r0p2 cm85) will result in subsequent crash (e.g. preceding printf reexecuted infinitely)

 Particularly fix for `3175626` must be applied as execution from sram won't work without it.